Nextdoor/git-change/git-change.rst

 DESCRIPTION
 ===========

-Use git-change to create and manage changes for the Gerrit code review tool.
+Use git-change to create and manage changes for the **Gerrit Code Review** [1] tool.
 The default behavior is to create a new change.
 There are subcommands to manage the change at later stages, including uploading a new patch set, rebasing, and garbage-collecting the temporary change branches this command creates.

 USAGE